 - Developing user-friendly online categories for painless browsing

-- Providing real-time product information and stock availability
+- Providing real-time inventory information and available to promise (ATP) inventory

 - Providing multi-channel customer service options (e.g. chatbots)